Today is a new day. You can make it the beginning of a new you. How a sponge soaked in vinegar offers the clue to a misunderstood kindness.

 In the year AD 33, a man was put to death in a way that expresses the full cruelty of Imperial Rome.
 Beaten.
 Crucified.
 On full display, after being forced to carry the weight of the tools of his annihilation to the site of his ultimate demise.

-Whether or not you consider the events of Jesus’s death to be holy to you or not, there is a powerful lesson in them.
+Whether or not you consider the events of Jesus’s death to be holy to you, there is a powerful lesson in them.
 A man went bravely to his death.
 His last words say it all, “Forgive them father, for they know not what they do.”

-He died willingly, believing he would absolve mankind for its sins.
+He died willingly, believing he would absolve mankind for our sin.

 And then, from this loss, he lived again.
 Because he lives, he offers new life, eternal life.